Collecting Disability Benefits for Multiple Sclerosis and Parkinson’s DiseaseUpdated April 13, 2022 Social Security Disability

 For a newly diagnosed disease, the examiner will likely want to see if the treatment plan is going to work and how effective it is expected to be before a claim decision is made.
 This may cause a delay of three months or so in your claim’s evaluation in addition to the usual two-to-five months processing time.

 The examiner will attempt to match your medical diagnoses and related symptoms to a list of diseases and severities that mean you are disabled regardless of any transferable skills or education you may have.
-This list is called the Listings.
+This list is called the List of Impairments.
 The Listings are found in a manual called a Blue Book.
 Frequently there will not be an exact or equivalent match to the listing, so further analysis of your case will be needed.

 Residual Functional Capacity